cdeguelle/hrnet-component-library/README.md

  2. `setDate` the function will be change the value of the date picker
  3. `style` style for the date picker
  4. `width` the width of the date picker
+ 5. `id` name id of the date picker

 #### Use